Croatian tutors · Los Angeles · Since 2006

 Croatian in Los Angeles

 Croatian is a South Slavic language spoken by about 5.5 million people, primarily in Croatia and parts of Bosnia and Herzegovina.
-It uses the Latin alphabet exclusively, with a handful of diacritical marks — č, ć, š, ž, đ — that each represent a single, consistent sound.
-The grammar is heavily inflected: seven cases, three genders, and a verb system that distinguishes perfective from imperfective aspect.
-Croatian and Serbian are mutually intelligible in everyday speech.
-The political, cultural, and script-based differences are real, but a Croat and a Serb can sit down and talk without an interpreter.
-Croatian spelling is almost perfectly phonetic — every letter maps to exactly one sound, every time.
+It uses the Latin alphabet exclusively, with a handful of diacritical marks (č, ć, š, ž, đ) that each represent a single, consistent sound.
+The grammar is heavily inflected: seven grammatical cases, three genders, and verbs that change form depending on aspect.
+Pronunciation is phonetic, which sounds like a relief until you try to say something like “hrvatski” with the rolled R cluster up front.
+Most of our American students find the writing system easier than expected and the case system harder.

 Croatian in Los Angeles facts